petebunting/Sfm/README.rst

 - A script like the previous but using the PIMs algorithm

-**gpymicmac.sh**
+**gridproc.sh**

-- Using a modification of pymicmac functionallity, this script subdivides large datasets into a grid of overlapping tiles and processes either in parallel or sequentially
+- Process a large dataset in tiles (this appears to be best for large ortho-mosaics)

 **pims_subset.py**